facebookincubator/GeoLift/website/docs/GettingStarted/Incorporating_CommutingZones.md

 ## Installing Commuting Zones

-Installing CommutingZones can be done directly using the remotes package (which is likely already installed if you GeoLift is present)
+Installing CommutingZones can be done directly using the remotes package (which is likely already installed if GeoLift is present)

 ``` r
 install.packages("remotes")